AlxMedia/shapebox/readme.txt

 == Changelog ==

+= 1.0.5 - 2022-04-04 =
+* Fixed position of the play icon for featured video posts

 = 1.0.4 - 2022-03-31 =
 * Added option to disable author avatars
 * Added option to disable more buttons